A three-day workshop exploring the intersection of artificial intelligence and multimodal scientific research

 Executive Lead Organizer

-Scientific Program, Workshop Vision & Overall Coordination
+Scientific Program, Workshop Vision, Logistics and overall Coordination

 Schmidt AI in Science Postdoctoral Fellow